Greece packing list? We´ve got you covered.

-It’s worth keeping in mind that a lot of hotels and Airbnbs in Greece do not provide shampoo and conditioners, or the ones that they provide are of terrible quality and may not be suitable for your personal needs.
+It’s worth keeping in mind that a lot of hotels and Airbnbs in Greece do not provide shampoo and conditioners.
+Sometimes, the ones that they provide are of terrible quality and may not be suitable for your personal needs.
 A small travel-sized bottle of each should be enough for a week in Greece.

 Additional Shoes to Pack

-If you want to also pack a pair of more evening-appropriate shoes then, by all means, go ahead, but I would suggest avoiding stiletto heels as travelling in Greece often means cobbled streets or uneven pavements.
+If you want to also pack a pair of more evening-appropriate shoes then, by all means, go ahead.You may want to avoid stiletto heels as Greek cities have a lot of cobbled streets and uneven pavements.

 Clothing Items to Pack

-Whether you are travelling to Greek cities such as Thessaloniki or Athens, or you are going island hopping, the following clothing suggestions should be suitable for your Greece packing list during the Spring, Summer, and early Autumn months.
+Whether you are travelling to Greek cities such as Thessaloniki or Athens, or you are going island hopping in the Saronic, the following clothing suggestions should be suitable for your Greece packing list during the Spring, Summer, and early Autumn months.

-Underwear (Some element of personal preference here in terms of what you bring and how much).
-I tend to pack a pair of knickers for every day that I’m travelling as well as a few extras.
-For bras, I will pack 2-3 for one week of travel.
+- Underwear (Some element of personal preference here in terms of what you bring and how much).
+Consider packing a pair of knickers for every day that you are travelling as well as a few extras.
+For bras, pack 2-3 for one week of travel.